Lyndon Dykes: Livingston

-On 30 January 2019, Dykes secured a two-year contract to join Livingston, but the Doonhamers reached an agreement with the West Lothian club for him to return to Palmerston Park on loan until the end of the 2018-19 season.
+On 30 January 2019, Dykes secured a two-year contract to join Livingston, but the Doonhamers reached an agreement with the West Lothian club for him to stay at Palmerston Park until the end of the 2018-19 season.
 Dykes was utilised as a central striker at the Lions.
 He scored on his senior competitive debut for the Lions in a 1–1 League Cup draw at Falkirk on 13 July.
 On 12 September, he extended his contract with the Lions for an additional season until May 2022.
 On 6 October, he scored the second goal in the 2–0 home league win versus Celtic.
 On 21 December, he scored a hat-trick in a 4–0 win versus Ross County, the first time a Livingston player had done so in the top flight.

 On 16 August 2020, Livingston announced that a bid has been accepted from a Championship club for Dykes.
 Three days later, it was announced that he joined Queens Park Rangers.
 Dykes' transfer fee broke Livingston's club record previously held by the sale of David Fernandez to Celtic in 2002.
 Queen of the South are due a six-figure fee as part of the deal, as a sell-on clause was included when Dykes was sold to Livingston, with the figure likely to surpass the club's £250,000 record fee received when Andy Thomson moved to Southend United in 1994.

 Queens Park Rangers

 On 19 August 2020, Dykes signed a four-year deal for English club Queens Park Rangers for a reported fee of £2m.
 On 12 September, Dykes scored on his competitive debut for the club, scoring a penalty in the 54th minute, in a 2–0 win versus Nottingham Forest.
 In April 2021, Dykes was named the club's Player of the Month after scoring six goals in six games most notably scoring a brace in a 4–1 win over Sheffield Wednesday on 10 April.
 Dykes had finished the season as QPR's top scorer with 12 goals and 5 assists.

-On 16 October 2021, Dykes scored in the West London derby in Queens Park Rangers’ 4–1 loss against Fulham in the Championship.
+On 16 October 2021, Dykes scored in the West London derby in Queens Park Rangers' 4–1 loss against Fulham in the Championship.

 In January 2023, Dykes was admitted to hospital with the club said to be "closely monitoring" the striker.
+He spent eight days in hospital having been diagnosed with pneumonia following a CT scan on his lungs.

+On 26 June 2023, Dykes signed a new three-year contract with the club.

+Birmingham City

+Dykes signed for League One club Birmingham City on a three-year contract on 28 August 2024; the fee was undisclosed.